• Ntc

 TikTok banned in Nepal

-The government has banned TikTok in Nepal for citing “social damages”.
-Communication Minister Rekha Sharma said that the decision for the move was made at a Council of Ministers’ meeting on Monday, November 13 (Kartik 27).
-There had been long speculation about whether the app would face major scrutiny by the government and today, the decision has been announced much to the shock and divisive opinion from the netizens.
-As of now, both TikTok.com and TikTok mobile app have gone offline as noticed by the majority of the internet users in Nepal.
-We are following the decision very closely and keep you all informed on the latest developments as the TikTok BAN hysteria rages on.
+The government banned TikTok in Nepal citing “social damages”.
+Communication Minister Rekha Sharma said that a Council of Ministers’ meeting on Monday, November 13 (Kartik 27, 2080) made the decision.
+There were speculations about whether the app would face major scrutiny by the government.
+The decision still came as a shock and divided opinion among the netizens, experts, and the public.
+Now, both TikTok.com and TikTok mobile app are offline.

-On November 06, the government issued a request for the public not to spread anti-social videos on TikTok and other social media.
+On November 06 (Kartik 20, 2080), the government issued a request for the public not to spread anti-social videos on TikTok and other social media.
 Releasing a notice, it said that the government was working closely with government agencies and the TikTok office in Singapore to delete compromising content on the Chinese video-sharing app automatically.
-At the time, many feared that the bigger decision could be on the way and that has culminated in the complete block of access to TikTok across Nepal.
+At the time, many feared that a bigger decision could be on the way.
+This culminated in the complete block of access to TikTok across Nepal.

 MoCIT notice tiktok ban